LoganSmithLES/GroupDesignAndIntegrationProject/README.md

 The software supports teleoperation, waypoint teaching, routine playback, heartbeat-based connection monitoring, servo disarming on communication timeout, and smooth motion control to reduce mechanical stress during operation.
 It was built as part of a minimum viable laboratory automation prototype intended to demonstrate safe, repeatable, and user-teachable robotic manipulation.

-THIS PROJECT IS NOW RETIRED
+THIS PROJECT IS NOW RETIRED [Final Score: 88%]